-The Annual Review of Italian American Studies (Annual)
+The Journal of the Italian American Studies Association

-The IASA Annual is published by SUNY Press for members and subscribing institutions.
+The Journal of the Italian American Studies Association will be published by University of Illinois Press for members and subscribing institutions.
 The Journal is a non-profit publication, supported solely by dues of Association members and library subscriptions.
 The journal is published once a year.

-Authors wishing to have an article manuscript considered for publication should email the following three items in Microsoft Word format as attachments to the Editor, Robert Oppedisano (firstname.lastname@example.org):
+Authors wishing to have an article manuscript considered for publication should:

 a copy of the manuscript, including page headers with the author’s name throughout